 What is homeowners insurance?

-Homeowners insurance is composed of coverages that may help you repair or replace your home and personal properties if they are damaged by certain perils like fire or theft.
-It can also help you cover the costs if you accidentally damage another person’s property or in case a visitor is injured at your own home.
+Homeowners insurance has coverages that also help you cover the costs if you accidentally damage another person’s property or in case a visitor is injured at your own home.

 What does homeowners insurance cost?